virtual-labs/exp-hydraulic-conductivity-aquifer-falling-head-test-nitk/experiment/procedure.md

 8. Click on the pipe to connect the water pipe from the overhead tank to the bottom outlet pipe of the permeameter and also open the air release valve.
     ![Alt text](./images/img18.PNG)

 9. Click on the valve to fill water inside the permeameter and all the air voids also will get escaped through the air release valve.
-Once water starts to flow through the air release valve, stop the water supply and close the air release valve.
+Once water starts to flow through the air release valve, stop the water supply and close the air release valve.</br>
     ![Alt text](./images/img21.PNG)

 10. Select the diameter of the pipe.